gabrielzschmitz/Pendulum-Tracker/README.md

 $ deactivate
 ```

-And open `localhost:8050` at your browser!
+And open `localhost:8050` at one browser and `localhost:8050/dashboard` at
+another!

 **Note**: first install all the _dependencies_!